Golden Circle Iceland Self Drive Guide (2026)

 GOLDEN CIRCLE ICELAND DRIVING MAP

-The self drive Golden Circle Iceland route is not particularly complicated.
-The roads are well-maintained, and key attractions are clearly marked along the way.
-And, quite frankly, there isn’t much else to distract youβ€”except for the beautiful Icelandic horses.
+The Golden Circle Iceland map is refreshingly simple to follow, making this one of the easiest self-drive routes in the country.
+The roads are well maintained, and the main attractions are clearly marked along the way.
+And, quite frankly, there isn’t much else to distract you—except for the occasional group of beautiful Icelandic horses.

 GOLDEN CIRCLE RESTAURANTS